Reliable Cellular Automata with Self-Organization: Introduction

-Several methods have emerged that help managing the complexity of a large construction but the following two are the most important. \begin{itemize} \item A number of ``interface'' concepts is introduced (generalized simulation, generalized cellular automaton) helping to separate the levels of the infinite hierarchy, and making it possible to speak meaningfully of a single pair of adjacent levels.
+\paragraph{Proof method simplification} Several methods have emerged that help managing the complexity of a large construction but the following two are the most important. \begin{itemize} \item A number of ``interface'' concepts is introduced (generalized simulation, generalized cellular automaton) helping to separate the levels of the infinite hierarchy, and making it possible to speak meaningfully of a single pair of adjacent levels.

 \item Though the construction is large, its problems are presented one at a time.
-E.g.~the messiest part of the self-stabilization is the so-called Attribution Lemma, showing how after a while all cells can be attributed to some large organized group (colony), and thus no debris is in the way of the creation of new colonies.
-This lemma relies mainly on the Purge and Decay rules, and will be proved before introducing many other major rules.
+For example, the messiest part of the self-stabilization is the so-called Attribution Lemma, showing how after a while all cells can be attributed to some large organized group (colony), and thus no ``debris'' is in the way of the creation of new colonies.
+This lemma relies mainly on the Freeze and Decay rules, and will be proved before introducing many other major rules.
 Other parts of the construction that are not possible to ignore are used only through ``interface conditions'' (specifications). \end{itemize}

 We believe that the new result and the new method of presentation will serve as a firm basis for other new results.
 An example of a problem likely to yield to the new framework is the \emph{growth rate of the relaxation time} as a function of the size of a finite cellular automaton.
 At present, the relaxation time of all known cellular automata either seems to be bounded (ergodic case) or grows exponentially.
 We believe that our constructions will yield examples for other, intermediate growth rates.